-The cost of breast enlargement surgery in the UK can start from under £3,500 and rise to around £5,000 in some places, including surgeon fees and aftercare.
-The precise cost of breast augmentation surgery will largely depend upon the outcome of a personal consultation with the plastic surgeon carrying out the surgery.
+The cost of breast enlargement surgery in the UK can start from £3,500 and rise to around £5,000, inclusive of surgeon fees and aftercare.
+The cost of any breast augmentation surgery will be determined during a personal consultation with the qualified plastic surgeon carrying out the procedure and may vary from patient to patient.

 |Procedure||Price Range (GBP)|

-There are a number of implant choices available to women considering breast enlargement surgery and the style and type of implant used will determine the cost of the breast implant itself.
+There are a number of implant choices available to women considering breast enlargement surgery and the style and type of implant used will each carry a different price tag.

 Not all clinics include every aspect of the surgery in their quote so it is important to review the quotes you receive thoroughly before committing to surgery.
 There may be hidden costs or additional charges and it is important to compare your breast augmentation quotes on a like for like basis.